nuttybrewer/datascience/README.md

   - create_index
 ```

 This role should then be assigned to the *internal user* used by filebeat.
-If **ODFE** is configured to use certificates, then the value of the *CN* or *common_name* attribute should be used, if not, then a pre-configured username/password should be created and passed to the filebeat configuration using *wazuh.manager.filebeat.es_username*/*wazuh.worker.filebeat.es_username* and *wazuh.manager.filebeat.es_password*/*wazuh.worker.filebeat.es_password* in the *values.yaml* file of the wazuh helm chart.
+If **ODFE** is configured to use certificates, then the value of the *CN* or *common_name* attribute should be used, if not, then a pre-configured username/password should be created and passed to the filebeat configuration using *wazuh.filebeat.es_username* and *wazuh.worker.filebeat.es_password* in the *values.yaml* file of the wazuh helm chart.

 ## Helm values.yaml overrides
 | Yaml Path | default | Function |